laurenaulet/dot-array-stimulus-toolbox/README.md

 If you use this toolbox in your research, please cite:

-> [Author].
+> Aulet, L.S.
 (2026).
 Dot Array Stimulus Toolbox: An Open-Source Solution for Generating and Analyzing Non-Symbolic Number Stimuli. *Manuscript in preparation.*

 ## License